 2. The Arch Coal Foundation requires a brief summation of the grant following the conclusion of the project.
 This will be used for possible news media coverage and for a possible printed or Web report.
 The summation must include a statement as to whether the project, if successful, is replicable in other schools.
-A report guide will be provided to grant recipients.

-3. Projects should be completed by May 10, 2010.
-Advance approval from the grants steering committee must be obtained for any date after May 10 or if a date must be changed.
+3. Projects should be completed by 5/13/2011.
+Advance approval from the grants steering committee must be obtained for any date after May 13 or if a date must be changed.
 Contact Sherrie Wilson at (970) 929-2303 with any special requests.